hongyusu/ProteinFunctionPrediction/README.md

       |Protein|12515|
       |TCDB BLAST|12515|

+   1. Data file for TCDB BLAST feature is in the file `./Data/tcdbblast`

 1. InterProScan

    1. For all proteins in TCDB, we extract various protein features by running [InterProScan](https://code.google.com/p/interproscan/).
    1. As this procedure takes time, we install and run the software locally.
    1. Intruction for installation and running InterProScan is illustrated in [my blog post](http://hongyusu.github.io/lessons/2015/06/17/extract-protein-features-via-interproscan/).
    1. In particular, we download the InterProScan package with various databases.
-Versions for software and databases can be found from the following table
+Version information for InterProScan software and databases can be found from the following table

       |Software and databases|Version|
       |---:|---:|